Institutional Ownership and Firms’ Thrust to Compete

-This paper develops a measure of a firm’s thrust to compete, which captures the relative importance of corporate values that propel a firm to achieve superior financial performance by emphasizing organizational effectiveness, fast response to external information, and enhanced competitiveness.
-Using this measure, we provide causal evidence that institutional investors’ preferences significantly affect firms’ thrust to compete.
-Particularly, we find that transient institutional ownership intensifies firms’ thrust to compete, while dedicated institutional ownership lessens it.
-Further, we demonstrate that as firms intensify their thrust to compete, they become more susceptible to future stock price crash risk, a phenomenon observed solely among those firms with a high proportion of transient, and a low proportion of dedicated, institutional ownership.
-Our findings have policy implications, since they identify thrust to compete as a channel through which institutional investors intervene to affect firms’ operating philosophy and decision-making.
-While this is true for both transient and dedicated institutional investors, we show that interventions from transient investors happen at the expense of shareholder value (i.e. increased crash risk).
+A firm’s thrust to compete, as an attribute of corporate culture, captures the relative importance of corporate values that propel a firm to achieve superior financial performance by emphasizing organizational effectiveness, fast response to external information, and enhanced competitiveness.
+Using this attribute of corporate culture, this study provides causal evidence that institutional investors’ preferences significantly affect firms’ thrust to compete.
+In particular, the results show that transient institutional ownership intensifies, while dedicated institutional ownership diminishes, a firm’s thrust to compete.
+These findings inform the recent literature that considers the behind‐the‐scenes intervention from institutional investors relating to the corporate governance and organizational climate.
+Further, our inferences have policy implications, since they identify thrust to compete as a channel through which institutional investors intervene to affect firms’ operating philosophy and decision-making.

-Keywords: Thrust to compete; Institutional ownership; Transient investors; Crash risk; Firm value
+Keywords: Thrust to compete; Corporate culture; Institutional ownership; Transient investors; Dedicated investors

 JEL Classification: G20, G32, G34, G38, M48